 Tradition held that blue-colored ducks were exceptionally hardy, superior meat producers, and difficult for predators to see, making this type of duck popular in Europe for centuries.
 Blue ducks that became the foundation stock of the blue Swedish duck were reported in Pomerania in 1835, which at that time was part of the Kingdom of Sweden, but today straddles northeast Germany and Northwest Poland.
-Swedish ducks were imported into North America in 1884 and included in the American Standard of Perfection in 1904.
-Since then they have been raised in modest numbers as general-purpose farm ducks as well as pets, decoration, and exhibition.
+Swedish ducks were imported into North America in 1884 and included in the American Poultry Association Standard of Perfection in 1904.
+Since then, they have been raised in modest numbers as general-purpose farm ducks, pets, ornamentals, and for exhibition.

 When choosing breeders, select vigorous, solid, well-muscled birds with strong legs.
 Avoid short, narrow, or shallow bodies, narrow heads, and excessively long bills.
 With their foraging capacity, pleasing personality, and tasty meat, this lovely bird would make a beautiful and useful addition to your flock.

 Domesticated Ducks and Geese.
 Batty, Dr. J. London, England: Fanciers Suppliers Ltd, 1985.